The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Methodology

 As a final step, I train each model with the source being the non-English language and the target being English.
-This enables a direct mapping of the words in the source language verse to the English words, allowing us to extract POS tags easily from words in the POS-tagged English sentence (via the SpaCy library).\footnote{For the purposes of cross-linguistic comparison, I employ the Universal Dependencies tag set for parts of speech which includes 6 open classes (ADJ ‘adjective’, ADV ‘adverb’, INTJ ‘interjection’, NOUN ‘noun’, PROPN ‘proper noun’, VERB ‘verb’), 8 closed classes (ADP ‘adposition’, AUX ‘auxiliary’, CCONJ ‘coordinating conjunction’, DET ‘determiner’, NUM ‘numeral’, PART ‘particle’, PRON ‘pronoun’, SCONJ ‘subordinating conjunction’) and 3 ‘other’ classes for handling characters (PUNCT ‘punctuation’, SYM ‘symbol’, X ‘other’).
-These 17 classes, while not used by all languages, provide enough of a basic tag set to allow for cross-linguistic comparison.} This methodology enables taggging of 1885 verses for a large number of languages in the PBC.
+This enables a direct mapping of the words in the source language verse to the English words, allowing us to extract POS tags easily from words in the POS-tagged English sentence (via the SpaCy library).
+That is, once the respective translation model has been trained for a particular language, every word of every sentence/verse is back-translated to English.
+If the translation of that word matches a word in the respective POS-tagged English sentence/verse, the source language word is tagged with the English POS.\footnote{For the purposes of cross-linguistic comparison, I employ the Universal Dependencies tag set for parts of speech which includes 6 open classes (ADJ ‘adjective’, ADV ‘adverb’, INTJ ‘interjection’, NOUN ‘noun’, PROPN ‘proper noun’, VERB ‘verb’), 8 closed classes (ADP ‘adposition’, AUX ‘auxiliary’, CCONJ ‘coordinating conjunction’, DET ‘determiner’, NUM ‘numeral’, PART ‘particle’, PRON ‘pronoun’, SCONJ ‘subordinating conjunction’) and 3 ‘other’ classes for handling characters (PUNCT ‘punctuation’, SYM ‘symbol’, X ‘other’).
+These 17 classes, while not used by all languages, provide enough of a basic tag set to allow for cross-linguistic comparison. } This methodology enables taggging of 1,884 verses for a large number of languages in the PBC.
 Due to some differences in how sentences/clauses are translated between languages, and some portions not being available for some languages, there are a few mismatches.
 We can examine the actual number of sentences and sort them into bins, which gives counts of verses/languages in the corpus (Table \ref{tab:Number-of-verses}).